DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/15 Columns/40 Customize Cells/3 Customize Row Apperance.md

-To customize the existing row layout, implement the [onRowPrepared](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onRowPrepared) event handler.
+To customize the existing row appearance, implement the [onRowPrepared](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onRowPrepared) event handler.
 This handler allows you to customize the existing row layout after it is generated.
 If a customization is not immediately applied, use the [repaintRows(rowIndexes)](/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#repaintRowsrowIndexes) method to repaint DataGrid rows.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/RowTemplate/"
 }

 The following example demonstrates how to use the [onRowPrepared](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onRowPrepared) function to change cell color conditionally.
-As a result, the DataGrid component paints the rows where velocity is higher than speed limit red.
+As a result, the DataGrid component paints the rows where speed is higher than speed limit red.

 ![Change Color Conditionally with onRowPrepared](/images/DataGrid/customize-appearance/onRowPrepared.png)